-Originally established in Los Angeles in 2005, IAU celebrates its 16 year anniversary in the hub of business, culture, and entertainment.
+Originally established in Los Angeles in 2005, IAU celebrates its 18 year anniversary in the hub of business, culture, and entertainment.
 Los Angeles is not only a great place to live, but it is a great place to learn.
 Within a 15 mile radius, you have exposure to some of the largest publicly-owned companies in the U.S. making it an ideal city for business students to connect with Los Angeles-based businesses.
 Historical and cultural landmarks are exciting to visit and provide ideal entertainment.

 When students wish to study business, an American school is a top choice.
-According to the Student and Exchange Visitor Program (SEVP) 2019 SEVIS by the Numbers Report, Business Administration and Management, General ranks as the top two most popular higher education majors for nonimmigrant students in 2019.
-In 2019, 19.3% of all F-1 students studied in California, making IAU the most popular location offering the 2nd most popular major for F-1 students.
+According to the Student and Exchange Visitor Program (SEVP) 2020 SEVIS by the Numbers Report, 18.2% of all F-1 students studied in California, making IAU the most popular location offering the 2nd most popular major for F-1 students.